 Recipients may choose from one of two award options:

-1. AIR Forum registration and pre/post-conference education opportunities
+1. AIR Forum registration, including pre/post-conference education opportunities

 - Prepaid AIR Forum registration

-- Prepaid pre/post-conference educational opportunities (one full-day or two half-day sessions)
+- Prepaid pre/post-conference educational opportunities (one full-day or two half-day sessions, if available)

 2. Registration for one qualifying online course.